 In Spring 2012, SLUG officer Roger Davis photographed the route of the line to ascertain the state of the trackbed after nearly 20 years out of use.
 Photographs at various points along the line can be viewed by clicking on the locations below.

 He revisited some sites in March 2017 to view the progress in clearing the trackbed.
-At locations where comparable photographs were taken, these will flip between the two every 4 seconds.
+At locations where comparable photographs were taken, these are displayed together.

 Over the next few years, we will revisit the line to photograph progress as work continues to restore a rail link over the line between Wednesbury and Stourbridge Junction.